gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_protocol_assessment_01.md

 - perturbation contact vs regime break
 - visible strain vs measurable degradation
 - bounded weakening vs structural collapse
+- bounded supervisory pressure vs overreach
+- bounded classification pull vs false regime assignment
+- replay-gap traces vs false continuity
+- carryover distortion vs false baseline formation
+- competing signals vs forced dominance
+- bounded residual trace vs false recovery
+- fresh recontact vs residue-contact fusion
+- saturated endurance vs actual boundary contact
+- reserve coherence vs unlimited robustness

 This is an important threshold.

 The protocol is becoming testable as an engineering object rather than merely describable as an interesting behavior.

+---

+### 6. Metrics and failure-taxonomy layer

+The protocol now possesses an initial metric layer and an initial failure taxonomy.

+That matters because licensable infrastructure needs more than attractive behavior.
+It needs:

+- evaluable properties
+- named failure modes
+- measurable retention claims
+- disciplined interpretation rules

+The work has now crossed the threshold where those layers are no longer hypothetical.
+They exist in first working form.

+This does not mean they are finished.
+It means the protocol is becoming specifiable.

+---

+### 7. Reusable post-recovery bounded response

+The protocol has now shown more than first-order perturbation survival.

+It has shown:

+- bounded perturbation survival
+- bounded recovery transition
+- stable bounded residue
+- repeated fresh bounded recontact
+- residue/new-contact separation
+- no visible residue amplification at the tested level

+This supports a stronger claim:

+> the protocol can sustain a reusable second-order bounded-response regime at the tested level.

+That is a meaningful engineering threshold, because it moves the protocol beyond one-off survival and toward **reusability after stress**.

+---

+### 8. Saturated endurance without visible endurance-back failure

+One of the strongest later findings is that repeated unchanged cross-class pressure has now saturated informational yield without visibly breaking the TRIAD’s endurance back.

+What this means is:

+- the same perturbation band has been repeated enough times that novelty per cycle dropped sharply
+- yet local structure remained intact
+- role distinction remained intact
+- global coherence remained high
+- old-state/new-pressure separation remained intact
+- no hidden degradation, fusion, or broad spread became visible

+This is not yet proof of a mapped boundary.

+But it is stronger than mere absence of event.

+It supports the claim that the tested band contains **reserve coherence**.
+In other words:

+> the protocol appears to possess a broader stable interior operating region than earlier caution alone would have justified.

+This is now one of the most important results in the file.

+---

+### 9. Mechanism-first framing has become too weak

+Earlier phases made it tempting to speak as though the TRIAD were a kind of software arrangement with three functional compartments.

+That framing is now too weak.

+The better current interpretation is:

+- one substrate
+- multiple constrained role logics
+- dynamic preservation of distinction
+- bounded leakage without immediate collapse
+- endurance determined by inferential organization rather than by rigid partition alone

+This matters for engineering because it changes what kind of thing must be licensed.

+The asset is not simply:
+- code
+- or module routing
+- or a conventional software stack

+The asset is:
+- a role grammar
+- an interaction discipline
+- bounded flow constraints
+- perturbation-validated inferential choreography
+- evaluation criteria for sustained roleholding

+That is closer to a licensable protocol than the earlier software framing.

 ---